HarshCasper/Rotten-Scripts/Instagram_Followers_Following_Scraper/README.md

-# Instagram Followers Following Scraper
+# Instagram User's Followers and Following Scraper
 This script scraps an Instagram user's following and followers and stores them in a csv file.

 ### Dependencies